Published 10:04 IST, April 12th 2020

 Advertisement

-“Preliminary findings indicate that in India, high-outmigration areas are more likely to have COVID-19 cases,” World Bank said as it urged government to direct early resources to high-risk areas as defined by high-migration corridors, including medical equipment and staf“Use available big data and digital data to analyse patterns of reverse migration and movement around country, to more precisely identify potential hot-spots,” it said and called for establishing social safety nets to help limit reverse migration
+“Preliminary findings indicate that in India, high-outmigration areas are more likely to have COVID-19 cases,” the World Bank said as it urged the government to direct early resources to high-risk areas as defined by high-migration corridors, including medical equipment and staf“Use available big data and digital data to analyse patterns of reverse migration and movement around the country, to more precisely identify potential hot-spots,” it said and called for establishing social safety nets to help limit reverse migration

 10:04 IST, April 12th 2020